yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

     x = 2
     print("Flag is False.")
 print(x)
 # We can check for other cases as well.
-Controlling the execution of code
-# like this is referred to as "flow of control".
+The == operator checks for equivalence, so it will be true when x is equal to a given value
 if x == 0:
     print("A")
 elif x == 1: